Famous for its bamboo forest, here’s everything you need to know about visiting Damyang down in the Korean countryside.

 Where to Go Near Damyang

 Naejangsan National Park

 If you’re visiting Jeolla while it’s autumn in Korea, do not miss stopping over to visit Naejangsan, which is famous for its fall foliage.
 Seriously take the cable car up to get unobstructed views below for all the colors!

 Nearby are one of the most famous tea fields in Korea!
 I have a whole guide on how to enjoy Boseong from where to go, what to eat, and more.
 If you’re doing a multi-day trip, you may want to stay over at Boseong’s Yulpo Beach next or before you come to Damyang!

 Okay, so this is kind of annoying, but Suncheon is only an hour away from Damyang by car.
 However, there’s not really any buses that go straight between them, so it takes like 2 hours by bus to go from Damyang to Gwangju to Suncheon and vice versa.
 However, I highly recommend visiting this city, not just because I lived here!
 There’s seriously so much to see, from Suncheon Bay to the Film Location or this gorgeous hike between two temples.
 I have a whole guide on what to do in Suncheon since I had a whole year to explore!

 And that’s about it on Damyang!
 I’m hoping to go back at least once more down the line so I can fully explore the bamboo forest from front to back and experience that resort!

-If this is your first trip, check out my huge Korea travel tips post as well as my trip planner guide.
+If this is your first trip, check out my huge Korea travel tips post as well as my trip planner guide and my tips for hiking here.
 Be sure to book your SIM card ahead as it’s cheaper, and make sure you have these apps to make Korean travel easier.